SJTU-IPADS/SQLSolver/README.md

 export LD_LIBRARY_PATH=<path/to/lib>
 ```

-Here is a little demo that shows how to use SQLSolver's interface:
+Here is a simple example that shows how to use SQLSolver's interface:

 ```java
 import sqlsolver.api.entry.Verification;